-The Future Indirect Fires Conference will be held in Bristol, UK on 19th & 20th March 2019.
+The Future Indirect Fires Conference will be held in Bristol, UK on the 5th & 6th March 2024.
 The aim of the conference is to examine the likely development of Joint Lethal & Non Lethal Indirect Fires during the next decade.
-The conference will build on the 2018 event with an authoritative speaker panel of international Military Officers and Industry experts.
+The conference will build on the 2023 event with an authoritative speaker panel of international Military Officers and Industry experts.
 The conference will act as a forum to review best practise for Equipping, Training, Integrating and Applying Indirect Fires in the future.

-The Future Indirect Fires Conference will be attended by requirements and acquisition officials from the Land Systems divisions on national procurement bodies, as well as senior military Officers from nations across the world.
+Since its inception in 2015 the event has really grown.
+The 2023 event had just over 250 attendees and 27 exhibitors.
+The Future Indirect Fires Conference will be attended by requirements and acquisition officials from the Land Systems divisions on national procurement bodies, as well as senior Military Officers from nations across the world.
 Also present will be the senior management of the leading industry contractors providing relevant technologies.

 For security reasons we will only provide the conference location on request or to registered attendees.
 Please email digby.williams (at) omconf.com for the location.